crpb/knot/README.md

 ## zoneedit.bash
 Bash function for manually editing zones with your default editor.

+## knot-tsig-export.bash
+Bash functions to get system known keys for nsupdate and knot-one-line

 ### knot2nsupdate
 Works with the first line (#comment) from keys generated with `keymgr -t foo.bar.tld`.
 ```